cablelabs/dis-arbor-monitor/docs/arbor-install-guide.md

 ![](resources/save-notification-group.png)

-Webhook “URI” provided here is just an example.
+Webhook "URI" provided here is just an example.
 This field must be coordinated with the configuration of the DIS Monitor/Client as described in Section 4 (Install the DDoS Info Sharing (DIS) Monitor/Client (v2)).

-If the DIS client is setup to listen for http notifications (with no TLS cert configured), then an URI of the form “http://fqdn-or-ip/dis/sl-webhook” will be an appropriate Webhook URI.
-If https is desired, then the form must be “https://fqdn-or-ip/dis/sl-webhook” where the host/service handling the webhook call has a TLS cert registered for the fqdn and signed by a CA trusted by the Arbor Netscout server (the service’s cert is signed directly or indirectly by a CA trusted by the server).
-Note than in either case the default http/https port can be over-ridden by appending “:portnum” to the webhook URI.
+If the DIS client is setup to listen for http notifications (with no TLS cert configured), then an URI of the form "http://fqdn-or-ip/dis/sl-webhook" will be an appropriate Webhook URI.
+If https is desired, then the form must be "https://fqdn-or-ip/dis/sl-webhook" where the host/service handling the webhook call has a TLS cert registered for the fqdn and signed by a CA trusted by the Arbor Netscout server (the service’s cert is signed directly or indirectly by a CA trusted by the server).
+Note than in either case the default http/https port can be over-ridden by appending ":portnum" to the webhook URI.

-In addition to configuring the protocol and URI path, the DIS client can be configured to authenticate webhook invocations via a “token” parameter.
+In addition to configuring the protocol and URI path, the DIS client can be configured to authenticate webhook invocations via a "token" parameter.
 For example a webhook URI of the form:

 `https://fqdn-or-ip/dis/sl-webhook?token=03240717821fe3531b13`